-We hope this country by country overview, which outlines some of the key regulatory and other challenges and opportunities in the key markets in Asia Pacific for renewables, provides an informative and interesting reference.
+We hope this jurisdiction by jurisdiction overview, which outlines some of the key regulatory and other challenges and opportunities in the key markets in Asia Pacific for renewables, provides an informative and interesting reference.

 - Download the full Asia Renewables PDF

-- Explore our renewables insights by country using the interactive map below.
+- Explore our renewables insights by jurisdiction using the interactive map below